 - Impact Alamance, a health legacy foundation in Burlington, N.C.

 The Institute is fee-based.
 Start-up funding for the Institute has been provided by The Kresge Foundation, The Duke Endowment, Ford Foundation, Mary Reynolds Babcock Foundation, Ford Foundation, and the Marguerite Casey Foundation.

 - Read how Passing Gear Philanthropy is tackling root causes of chronic disparities in three Southern communities

 - IN THE NEWS: Grantmaking in the South is Way Up.
 Can It Become the Region's "Passing Gear?"
 Inside Philanthropy, Dec.
 10, 2017

 THE INSTITUTE: Coaching and Equipping Southern Foundations a Year to Act Individually and Together on Structural Inequities

 The Passing Gear Philanthropy Institute draws on MDC’s high-impact methodology deployed with large foundations since 2004.

-Each organization participating in the Institute will identify a leadership team of board and foundation staff.
-MDC’s rigorous process will accelerate and deepen their grantmaking practice by strengthening four critical areas:
+Each organization participating in the Institute identifies a leadership team of board and foundation staff.
+MDC’s rigorous process accelerates and deepens their grantmaking practice by strengthening four critical areas: